bbhunter/maskcat/README.md

 ```

 ## Removing Characters
+- Removes characters from `stdin` by selecting character sets.
 ```
 # Provide ulds as input and remaining characters will be returned
 $ echo 'Password123' | maskcat remove ul